• Home

 Overview

 One of the major value propositions that Telaeris brings to our clients is our ability to integrate to most access control systems.
 This broad capability ensures security integrators can rely on the XPressEntry interface remaining consistent, regardless of the deployed PACS.
 To manage our 40+ integrations, we’ve built a flexible framework to support each system.
 In this blog, we discuss some of the technical nitty-gritty details of how we build these integrations.
 Even more exciting, you’ll see how Artificial Intelligence (AI) is now accelerating our integration workflows.
-Be forewarned – this blog contains a ton of lingo – if you get lost, there is a glossary at the end of the article!
+Be forewarned – this blog contains a ton of lingo.
+If you get lost, there is a glossary at the end of the article!

 Why build an Integration?